Last Updated on April 14, 2026 by Luis Cooper

 Apple Watch SE/Series:

-Best smartwatch experience; battery and GPS runtime won’t satisfy marathoners or trail folks who want one watch for race day travel.
+Best smartwatch experience; battery and GPS runtimes won’t satisfy marathoners or trail folks who want one watch for race-day travel.

 Choose PACE 3 if: